jaredboice/daniel-san/README.md

                     xPercentRange: 0.1, // sets the percentage difference allowed for mode matches, specifically.
 Defaults to 0 which is 0% difference (exact match); 0.1 indicates 10%
                     // while xPercentRange defaults to 0, it is probably necessary to boost it to at least 0.01 or so as it might be common for you to otherwise get no mode matches at all
                     weekdayStart: SUNDAY, // this optional property allows you to adjust the starting weekday for WEEKLY aggregate types
+                    dayCycles: 10, // when using the DAY_CYCLES type, you can choose how many cycles of days to aggregate against for each collection
                     cycleDateStart: '2020-09-17', // this optional property allows you to change the starting date for the DAY_CYCLES type
                     fiscalYearStart: '12-25' // this optional property allows you to change the starting date for the ANNUALLY type; the default value is the first of january
                 }